icecube/FIRESONG/paper/paper.md

 Neutrinos provide a new perspective on the universe.
 Due to their weak interaction with matter, neutrinos carry information from places where electromagnetic radiation, e.g., gamma rays, cannot escape.
-Though astrophysical neutrinos have been identified, the class or classes of objects that produce them have not been unequivocally identified. ``FIRESONG`` simulations populate the universe with neutrino sources.
-These simulations can be used, among other things, to establish if a given class of astronomical sources are viable sources of astrophysical neutrinos.
+Though astrophysical neutrinos have been detected, the class or classes of objects that produce them have not been unequivocally identified. ``FIRESONG`` simulations populate the universe with neutrino sources.
+These simulations can be used, among other things, to study if a given class of astronomical sources is viable to explain measured astrophysical neutrinos.

 # Background